Desktop Schools Popup

 Other Non-prescription medications (allergy, cold or migraine medication) must be brought to the Nurse’s office with a note from the parent instructing the nurse how and when to administer the medication to the student.
 They can be kept in the Nurse’s office for 1 school year.
 Students may not share medications with others.

 Generic Tylenol and Ibuprofen are available from the Nurse when the student has a current, electronically signed emergency card on file with the school.
-This form can be filled out via School View Fee Pay.
+This form can be filled out via Infinite Campus.
 State regulations prohibit schools from dispensing any medication without written permission from the parent or legal guardian.

 Prescription Medication